 Water fountains for London

-We’ll introduce over 100 new water fountains across London over the next three years, with the first due to be installed in spring 2019.
-These will provide free access to our high quality tap water, to anyone traveling in and around London - so you can enjoy the taste and prevent plastic waste.
+We’ll introduce over 100 new water fountains across London over the next three years, with the first due to be installed in summer 2019.
+These will provide free access to our high-quality tap water, to anyone traveling in and around London - so you can enjoy the taste and prevent plastic waste.

 - Bottled water also costs 500 times more than tap water.
 Just one litre of our world-class tap water costs less than a fifth of a penny.